 Chora: The main Ios village, or Chora is located between at a top of a hill between the port and Mylopotas beach.
 A stroll inside its traditional narrow alleys with white washed houses and small chapels will reword every visitor.
 Chora’ s well-known byzantine chapels and traditional thirteen windmills, co-exist harmonically with the island’s vivid night life .
 In Chora you can also visit the church of Panagia Gremiotissa, which is wisely located at the highest point of Ios Town: a picture-perfect church, built in 1797 AD, that owes its name to its rocky location.
 From there, you will enjoy a panoramic view of the Town as well as an amazing view to the sunset.

 The Archaeological Museum: In the town hall of Chora, opened in 1999.
 There the visitor will get an outline of the history of Ios island.
-A large hall is reserved for items from the copper period & the excavation site of Skarkos.
+A large hall is reserved for items from the copper period and the excavation site of Skarkos.

-Tomb of Homer: Remains of graves of the Hellenistic period, where tradition claims that the tomb of the poet Homer lies, to the northern site of the island.
+Homer’s Tomb: Remains of graves of the Hellenistic period, where tradition claims that the tomb of the poet Homer lies, to the northern site of the island.

 Paleokastro: A Byzantine castle built 300 m. above the sea to protect the locals from the pirate invasions.
 The stone path that leads to Paleokastro can be found on a hill a little before reaching Psathi.
 Pull over, follow the path and enjoy the spectacular views to the Aegean see.

 The lighthouse of Ios: Built at the end of the 18th century by French technicians, it was renovated in 2005, using original materials and methods.
 It is open to visitors.

 The Cheese Factory: When on the way to Psathi make a quick stop at the cheese factory, where you can learn about the production and taste the delicious local cheeses.